Research-IT-Swiss-TPH/dct-comparator/README.md

 ## Development

-f you want to contribute, follow these steps:
+If you want to contribute, follow these steps:

 * Fork the repository;
 * Create a feature branch based on the develop branch;